mahdi810/VHDL-codes/README.md

-In this repository VHDL code are going to be added.
+In this repository VHDL and Verilog code are going to be added.